14 oz. Vinyl

 The center-band of every middle (from pole to pole) is a special belt 3″ wide and some 18,000 lbs. in breaking strength.
 The 10″ rain-flap over the laced edges of the tent section is closed 100% effectively with industrial vel-cro, and it looks great.
 The valance of each section also connects firmly to other sections with vel-cro.
-And even in winds of 100 mph, tests show that our tents always stay right in place.
+And even in winds of 100 mph, tests show they always stay right in place.
 Movement simply causes vel-cro to tighten up.

 Our deluxe side-wall (curtain) is special in four ways: 11⁄2″ belt around edge.
 Stainless steel snap hooks and zinc grommets that will never rust.
 Bi-fold corners, 4 layers thick, so any one edge of the sidewall can absorb up to 1000 lbs. of stress if need be.
 The vinyl scrim of the sidewall is as strong as any tent top material we’ve seen except our own.

 A score of significant detail items that cannot be enumerated here, but can be seen, used and appreciated.
-Continuous research and development, evaluation and testing, insures that Miami Missionary Tent Company will continue to advance the state of the art.
+Continuous research and development, evaluation and testing, insures that Miami Commercial Tent Company will continue to advance the state of the art.
 Two layers of vinyl bonded permanently to either side of a polyster fabric.